-ESTONIA LOCAL NAME Saneerimine ENGLISH TRANSLATION Reorganisation KEY FEATURES • An alternative to bankruptcy proceedings for companies that are able to show that they are likely to become insolvent in the future. • The debtor must file a reorganisation application with the court showing that it is in danger of becoming insolvent and that a reorganisation is likely to solve its problems.
-Reorganisation proceedings cannot be commenced if bankruptcy proceedings have already been commenced and are pending, the debtor is being liquidated, or if reorganisation proceedings have been attempted within the previous two years. debtor's assets are suspende Commencing reorganisation p to court approval, may suspen • If the court commences reorganisation proceedings, any enforcement proceedings commenced in relation to the debtor's assets are suspended until the reorganisation plan is approved or the proceedings are terminated.
-Commencing reorganisation proceedings also stops the accumulation of fines and contractual penalties and, subject to court approval, may suspend court proceedings regarding a financial claim against the debtor until the approval of the reorganisation plan or termination of the reorganisation proceedings. • A reorganisation plan can prop pose to compromise the rights of secured creditors.
-The plan will be approved if more than half of the creditors in number and two thirds by value vote in favour of the plan.
-In limited circumstances, the court may approve a plan that has not been approved by the creditors. • The obligations which are the subject of the approved plan are amended accordingly.
-LOCAL NAME Pankrotimenetlus ENGLISH TRANSLATION Bankruptcy KEY FEATURES • Bankruptcy provides for an insolvent company's or natural person's assets to be realised and the proceeds distributed to creditors.
-Any natural or legal person may be subject to bankruptcy proceedings, with the exception of the state
+- An alternative to bankruptcy proceedings for companies that are able to show that they are likely to become insolvent in the future. - The debtor must file a reorganisation application with the court showing that it is in danger of becoming insolvent and that a reorganisation is likely to solve its problems.
+Reorganisation proceedings cannot be commenced if bankruptcy proceedings have already been commenced and are pending, the debtor is being liquidated, or if reorganisation proceedings have been attempted within the previous two years. - If the court commences reorganisation proceedings, any enforcement proceedings commenced in relation to the debtor's assets are suspended until the reorganisation plan is approved or the proceedings are terminated.
+Commencing reorganisation proceedings also stops the accumulation of fines and contractual penalties and, subject to court approval, may suspend court proceedings regarding a financial claim against the debtor until the approval of the reorganisation plan or termination of the reorganisation proceedings. - A reorganisation plan can propose to compromise the rights of secured creditors. - The plan will be approved if more than half of the creditors in number and two thirds by value vote in favour of the plan.
+In limited circumstances, the court may approve a plan that has not been approved by the creditors. - The obligations which are the subject of the approved plan are amended accordingly.

-- to creditors.
+- Bankruptcy provides for an insolvent company's or natural person's assets to be realised and the proceeds distributed to creditors.
 Any natural or legal person may be subject to bankruptcy proceedings, with the exception of the state or a local government. - Commenced by a petition, filed either by the debtor or one of its creditors which the court considers and if it finds that the debtor is "permanently insolvent", the court will declare the debtor bankrupt and appoint a bankruptcy trustee - After a declaration of bankruptcy is made, the powers of the directors cease, the bankruptcy trustee takes over control of the debtor's assets and management of its affairs and all enforcement proceedings against the insolvent debtor in respect of both secured and unsecured claims are terminated.
 Interest is prevented from accumulating. - Debts secured by pledge take priority and will be paid from the proceeds of realisation of secured assets (less the proportionate amount of the costs related to the bankruptcy proceedings up to a maximum of 15% of the value of the asset in question).
 The creditor can claim any shortfall as an unsecured debt. - All creditors have two months from the date of publication of the bankruptcy notice to lodge their claim with the bankruptcy trustee.
 Any unsecured creditors who have not lodged their claim within those two months will be subordinated to unsecured creditors who have lodged their claim within the requisite timeframe. - Where bankruptcy proceedings have been initiated in respect of a natural person, he can apply to court for a release of debts which have not been or are not going to be paid in the bankruptcy proceedings.
 The petition for release must be submitted to the court by no later than the time of the first general meeting of creditors. - During the proceedings, the debtor's income is transferred to a trusted representative appointed by the court. - The court shall make a decision as to the release of the debtor from his or her obligations after five years from commencement of the proceedings for the release of debts